someshnaik777/Hotel-booking-analysis/README.md

 ### (4) Removing outliers

-- One outlier was found in the `adr` column.
+- eight outliers were found in the column.
 Simply dropped it.

 ### (5) Creating new columns
 - Created new column `total_stay` by adding `stays_in_weekend_nights`+`stays_in_week_nights`.